chongjh11/WorldWideEarthquake/README.md

 Requirements for all versions
 - Downloaded MATLAB
 - Internet access to USGS
-- Download 'borders', 'etopo1_ice_gi2', 'm_map' - already provided in WWE_v2
+- Download 'borders', 'etopo1_ice_gi2', 'm_map'
+  - 'borders' and 'm_map' is provided but you need to download 'etopo1_ice_gi2' as per instructions from m_map
   - You will need to have these folders in the same directory as the WorldWideEQ scripts